DamynChipman/EllipticForest/paper.md

 # Statement of Need

 The novelty of EllipticForest as software is the implementation of the HPS method for coupling with other scientific software as well as user extension.
-Currently, all other implementations of the HPS method are MATLAB or Python codes designed by research groups and used in-house for solving specific problems [@ultraSEM; @HPS_Demos; @Streamer_HPS].
-EllipticForest is implemented on top of the `p4est` mesh library [@burstedde2011p4est], wrapping and extending many routines therein.
+Currently, other implementations of the HPS method are MATLAB or Python codes designed by research groups and used in-house for solving specific problems [@ultraSEM; @HPS_Demos; @Streamer_HPS].
+EllipticForest is designed to be extended and coupled with external libraries.
 This paper highlights the software details including the user-friendly interface to the HPS method and the ability for users to extend the solver interface using modern object-oriented programming (OOP) paradigms.

+In addition, EllipticForest builds upon the `p4est` mesh library [@burstedde2011p4est].
+The quadtree-adaptive HPS method is uniquely suited for quadtree meshes. `p4est`, as a parallel and highly efficient mesh library, provides routines for creating, adapting, and iterating over quadtree meshes.
+The routines in EllipticForest wrap or extend the capabilities in `p4est`.
+A primary extension is the development of a *path-indexed* quadtree.
+This is in contrast to the *leaf-indexed* quadtree implemented in `p4est`.
+A *path-indexed* quadtree is a data structure that stores data at all nodes in a quadtree, as opposed to just the leaf nodes (see \autoref{fig:parallel_quadtree}).
+The *path-indexed* quadtree data structure was designed to store the various data and operators required in the quadtree-adaptive HPS method.

 # Software Overview